1. Data protection at a glance

 Server log files

-- Browser type and browser version
+- Browser type and version

-- Operating system used
+- Operating system

 - Referrer URL

-- Host name of the accessing computer
+- Host name of the requesting computer

-- Time of the server request
+- Time of server request

 - IP address